sera619/PythonDiscordBot/README.md

 - [x]   set custom status
 - [x]   chat moderation

+>More features are planned for future.

 ## Need Help? ##

->Contact me via GitHub Buildin issue.
+>Contact me via GitHub-buildin-Issuefunction.
 I wanna try to react as soon as possible.